-Please Note: All Infotivity RFP Templates are designed to totally AVOID the problems listed below and also other, less common problems.
+Please Note: An Infotivity review of its RFP Templates are designed to totally AVOID the problems listed below and also other, less common problems.

 Infotivity has been in the Request for Proposal (RFP) industry since 1989, and has worked with quite literally thousands of RFPs since then.
 Over the years we have documented many RFP problems and the best way to mitigate those problems.
 The ones listed below are the most harmful in terms of their negative impact on the RESULTS of a software selection project.

 The single most FATAL problem to avoid in any RFP is allowing vendors to enter their own "free form" text answer to each RFP question.
 Allowing vendor "free-form" text answers will, by definition, always lead to significant amounts of wasted time that is measured in days, not hours.
 In addition, "free form" text answers will always lead to the inability to accurately evaluate the suitability of each vendor RFP response (proposal) to your organization's needs.